This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 Summer:

 The best time to hike up to the Seceda Ridgeline would be from late June until early October.
-We hiked up at the beginning of June and while the trail was clear of snow and green, many of the mountain huts were still closed.
+My first time here, we hiked at the beginning of June, and while the trail was clear of snow and green, many of the mountain huts were still closed.
 While it didn’t bother us, you may want to take this into consideration.
 Mountain huts in the Dolomites are usually open from late June until late September and make for wonderful stops and stays on hikes.

 Best Time of Day: